-Budgeted cost: £50,270
+Budgeted cost: £25,000

 Activity Evidence that supports this approach Intent addressed 1.
 Develop aspects of the Secure Base model in whole school work including addressing attendance and use of key worker model.
 The Secure Base model has been developed through a range of research and practice dissemination projects led by Emeritus Professor Gillian Schofield and Dr Mary Beek in the Centre for Research on Children and Families at the University of East Anglia, UK.
-In addition, the Learning Support Team all conducted in school research last year 2 around the pillars for the secure base model, with the findings encouraging us to apply this model whole school as part of our 3 year development plan.
-2. Introduce a Pastoral Support hub model including 'triage' for emerging issues & 'read, reflect, restore and reset'.
-Behaviour interventions seek to improve attainment by reducing challenging behaviour in school.
+In addition, the Learning Support Team all conducted in school research last year around the pillars for the secure base model, with the findings encouraging us to apply this model whole school as part of our 3 year development plan.
+2 2.
+Introduce a Pastoral Support hub model or review and refer using Arbor data and weekly KS meetings with teachers Behaviour interventions seek to improve attainment by reducing challenging behaviour in school.
 This entry covers interventions aimed at reducing a variety of behaviours, from low-level disruption to aggression, violence, bullying, substance abuse and general anti-social activities.
-2 Behaviour interventions EEF (educationendowmentfoundation.org.uk) 3.
+Behaviour interventions EEF (educationendowmentfoundation.org.uk) 2 3.
 Embed restorative practice principles in all aspects of school life through targeted support and coaching.
 "Behaviour management in schools begin with our choices as adults and our behaviour as professional.
 Unconditional positive regard should be applied to all and lived on a daily basis.
 It does not mean low expectations, or letting children "get away with it".
-It does mean that we aim to truly understand the children we teach" The Kindness Principle, Dave Whitaker, 2021 2
+It does mean that we aim to truly understand the children we teach" The Kindness Principle, Dave Whitaker, 2021 2 4.
+Develop attendance procedures and processes to improve attendance of PP students.
+School data analysis from the last 3 years has highlighted the attainment gap for students with attendance below 90%.
+In 2024 results students with attendance above 97% performed nearly a grade higher than those with attendance below this.
+Where attendance drops below 90% students performed a grade lower than those with attendance above this.
+Attendance below 70% results in over two grades lower than other students.
+2